History of agriculture: Early development

 Domesticated rye occurs in small quantities at some Neolithic sites in (Asia Minor) Turkey, such as the Pre-Pottery Neolithic B (c.
 7600 – c.
 6000 BC) Can Hasan III near Çatalhöyük, but is otherwise absent until the Bronze Age of central Europe, c.
 1800–1500 BC.
 Claims of much earlier cultivation of rye, at the Epipalaeolithic site of Tell Abu Hureyra in the Euphrates valley of northern Syria, remain controversial.
 Critics point to inconsistencies in the radiocarbon dates, and identifications based solely on grain, rather than on chaff.

 By 8000 BC, farming was entrenched on the banks of the Nile.
 About this time, agriculture was developed independently in the Far East, probably in China, with rice rather than wheat as the primary crop.
 Maize was domesticated from the wild grass teosinte in southern Mexico by 6700 BC.

 The potato (8000 BC), tomato, pepper, squash, and some varieties of bean were domesticated in the New World.

 Agriculture was independently developed on the island of New Guinea.
 Banana cultivation of Musa acuminata, including hybridization, dates back to 5000 BC, and possibly to 8000 BC, in Papua New Guinea.

 Bees were kept for honey in the Middle East around 7000 BC.
 Archaeological evidence from various sites on the Iberian peninsula suggest the domestication of plants and animals between 6000 and 4500 BC.
-The Céide Fields, located in Ireland consist of extensive tracts of land enclosed by stone walls, these walls date to 3500 BC and is the oldest known field systems in europe.
+Ireland's Céide Fields consist of tracts of land enclosed by stone walls built around 3500 BC, representing Europe's oldest field systems.
 The horse was domesticated in the Pontic steppe around 4000 BC In Siberia.
 Cannabis was in use in China in Neolithic times and may have been domesticated there; it was in use both as a fibre for ropemaking and as a medicine in Ancient Egypt by about 2350 BC.

 Clay and wood model of a bull cart carrying farm produce in large pots, Mohenjo-daro.
 The site was abandoned in the 19th century BC.

 In northern China, millet was domesticated by early Sino-Tibetan speakers at around 8000 to 6000 BC, becoming the main crop of the Yellow River basin by 5500 BC.